 The 2017 UK Team Captain was also named this morning as former Army Major Bernie Broad, who takes over the mantel from 2016 Captain, David Wiseman.
 Bernie lost both his legs below the knee due to injuries sustained in an explosion in Helmand Province in 2009.
 He underwent four years of extensive surgery and rehabilitation followed by two years of assistance from the Personnel Recovery Unit at Chetwynd Barracks in Chilwell.

-He said: “Since being medically retired from the Armed Forces in 2014, I feel that I have taken my foot off the gas and become quite complacent.
+“Since being medically retired from the Armed Forces in 2014, I feel that I have taken my foot off the gas and become quite complacent.
 I have always been a keen and competitive sportsman, so I kick started my fitness regime and now regularly swim, cycle and walk.
 I am looking forward to taking part in the Invictus Games as I see this involvement as a way to re-focus me physically and mentally and to re-engage in a full, active, competitive and fulfilling life.”

 On being chosen as UK Team Captain, he added: “The Invictus Games are empowering and inspire all of us as competitors to be the best version of ourselves.
 It allows us to be judged on what we can achieve, rather than what we can’t.
 To simply be selected for the UK Team was an amazing achievement.
 To then be further selected as the UK Team Captain filled me with such immense pride and it is a huge privilege to be given this honour.
 I definitely stood taller and my chest expanded quite a bit!”